dosbox-staging/dosbox-staging/website/docs/getting-started/setting-up-prince-of-persia.md

 [pop1.zip](https://www.dosgamesarchive.com/file/prince-of-persia/pop1) from
 the [Prince of Persia demo
 page](https://www.dosgamesarchive.com/download/prince-of-persia) and extract
-its contents into `DOS Games/Prince of Persia`.
+its contents into `DOS Games/Prince of Persia` (or download it from [this mirror](https://files.dosbox-staging.org/Files/Games/Demos/Prince%20of%20Persia/pop1.zip)).
 The archive contains only two
 files: `pop1.txt` (a regular text file) and `pop1demo.exe` (an MS-DOS executable).
 Let's open `pop1.txt` in our text editor!